Explore Mission Articles Communities

 1. Take time to identify and accept your regrets.
 Journaling can help you process lingering emotions.

 1. Engage in a ritual, such as writing down your regrets and burning the paper, to signify releasing the past.
+Or use nature-based alternatives โ€” release regrets into a flowing river with a biodegradable note, bury your fears under a tree, or walk a labyrinth with an intention of peace.

 1. Shift your focus to what went well this year.
 Make a list of moments, big or small, that brought joy.